A few years ago I was browsing the various news sites, and caught wind of the military escalation in Ukraine.

 In the Icarus project, this is an issue we discuss at length.
 Inside, we show proof of how a reputable financial newspaper tried to explain why EUR/USD prices moved up and down, by giving the same reason!

 Clearly, these news outlets either have no idea what they’re talking about, or don’t care about the quality of the news they report.

 As traders, we would do well to remember this.

 Reporters and analysts are paid by the number of articles they produce (and their popularity).
-Often, they do this by writing reports that seem to make sense, at least in theory.
+Often, they do this by writing reports that seem to make sense, regardless of whether they actually do or not.

-Unlike the armchair speculators who make a living coming up with entertaining stories (often by “explaining” things that already happened), we traders make money based on facts.
+Unlike the armchair speculators who make a living coming up with entertaining stories (often by “explaining” things that already happened), real traders make money based on facts.

 If we are wrong about reality, we lose money.
 It’s as simple as that.